QuantEcon/python-lecture-sandpit.myst/lectures/prob_matrix.md

 where $d\in\{1,2,...,9\}$ can be thought of as a **first digit** in a sequence of digits.

-This is a well defined discrete distribution, since
+This is a well defined discrete distribution since we can verify that probabilities are nonnegative and sum to $1$.

 $$
 \log_{10}\left(1+\frac{1}{d}\right)\geq0,\quad\sum_{d=1}^{9}\log_{10}\left(1+\frac{1}{d}\right)=1